Shane Warne: Australian cricket legend dies age 52 | DW | 04.03.2022

 "Shane was found unresponsive in his villa and despite the best efforts of medical staff, he could not be revived," the statement said.
 "The family requests privacy at this time and will provide further details in due course."

-The cricket player passed away from a suspected heart attack in Koh samui, Thailand, the statement continued.
+The cricket player passed away from a suspected heart attack in Koh Samui, Thailand, the statement continued.
+Thai police are not treating his death as suspcious, according to Reuters.

-It comes just hours after the death of fellow Australian great Rod Marsh, one of cricket's outstanding wicketkeepers, was announced yesterday.
+It comes just hours after news of the death of fellow Australian great Rod Marsh, one of cricket's outstanding wicketkeepers.

+Warne expressed his condolences to Rod Marsh's death yesterday in a tweet, just hours before his own passing.
+"He was a legend of our great game and an inspiration to so many young boys and girls."

 Warne was seen by many the greatest leg-spinner of all time after taking 708 test wickets in a test career spanning from 1992 to 2007.